awsdocs/aws-cost-management-user-guide/doc_source/emailed-invoice.md

 1. Choose **Save preferences**\.

-The monthly invoices are sent to the account's root user and the alternate billing contact\.
-To edit the root user email address, see [Editing Your Account name, root user password, and root user email address](manage-account-payment.md#manage-account-payment-edit-user-name)\.
+The monthly invoices are sent to the AWS account root user and the alternate billing contact\.
+To edit the root user email address, see [Editing Your Account name, AWS account root user password, and AWS account root user email address](manage-account-payment.md#manage-account-payment-edit-user-name)\.
 To add or update the alternate billing contact, see [Adding, changing, or removing alternate contacts](manage-account-payment.md#manage-account-payment-alternate-contacts)\.